Classifying spaces of infinity-sheaves: Weak Kan fibrancy of the concordance resolution

 We introduce some terminology in preparation for the proof of this lemma.
 Let $0 < k \leq \ell$.
 A homotopy

-is said to have \emph{property $(\sigma_k)$} if $H^{(k)}$ restricts to a homotopy $\overline{\|A_k\|} \times \A^1 \to \overline{\|A_k\|}$, $H_0 = id$ and $H_1$ factors through $\overline{\|A_k\|}$.
+is said to have \emph{property $(\sigma_k)$} if $H^{(k)}$ restricts to a homotopy $\overline{\|A_k\|} \times \A^1 \to \overline{\|A_k\|}$, $H_0 = \id$ and $H_1$ factors through $\overline{\|A_k\|}$.

 \begin{proof} Before tackling the lemma in full generality, we prove it for the easy case of $A_0 \hookrightarrow A_1 = B$ for a single horn inclusion $\Lambda \hookrightarrow \Delta^n$.
 Choose a subdivision $T$ of $\Delta^n$ which is the simplicial cone on a subdivision of $\Delta^{n-1}$.
 For concreteness, we take $T$ to be the simplicial cone of $\sd \Delta^{n-1}$, the first barycentric subdivision of $\Delta^{n-1}$.
-(That is, $T$ is the nerve of the category obtained by adjoining a terminal object $v$ to the poset of non-degenerate simplices of the standard $(n-1)$-simplex.)
-We call $T$ the \emph{cone-subdivision} of the $n$-simplex.
+(That is, $T$ is the nerve of the category obtained by adjoining a terminal object $v$ to the poset of nondegenerate simplices of the standard $(n-1)$-simplex.)
+We refer to~$T$ as the \emph{cone-subdivision} of the $n$-simplex.
 Here is a picture for $n = 3$: